OlympusDAO-Education/Documentation/basics/migration.md

 one migration operation (three transactions in total).
 {% endhint %}

-## Can I migrate a specific type of v1 token and leave out the others?
+## Can I migrate a specific type of V1 token and leave out the others?

-No. You can either migrate all your v1 tokens or none at all.
+No. You can either migrate all your V1 tokens (i.e. OHM, sOHM, and wsOHM) or none at all.

 ## Can I switch back to v1 tokens after migrating them to gOHM?